lonelyenvoy/SimpleInterpreter/README.md

 ## Introduction

-Simple © is a user-friendly high-level functional programing language running on JVM, letting you build greater system with less code.
+Simple © is a user-friendly high-level functional programing language running on JVM, letting you build better systems with less code.

 ## Usage